arjenv/omnikstats/README.md

 With a 5 minute interval cronjob, this program can upload statistics to PVoutput.org

-You only have to edit omnik.conf with your APIkey and Sysstem ID, to be provided by PVoutput.org
+You only have to edit omnik.conf with your APIkey and System ID, to be provided by PVoutput.org

 ## Installation and Setup